 My ongoing work on the certification of grants claims and returns has not identified any significant issues to date in relation to the accounts or the Council's key financial systems.
-I will report any key issues to the Strategic Director - Finance and Efficiencies once this year's programme of certification work is complete.
+I will report any key issues to the Corporate Governance Committee in my annual Grants Certification report once this year's programme of certification work is complete.

-The Council has a track record of managing its finances, but the financial challenge is significant over the medium term decrease by 0.3% on a like for like basis giving an overall cash reduction of £0.464 million compared with 2018-19.
+The Council has a track record of managing its finances, but the significant financial challenge will continue over the medium term

-Austerity funding remains the most significant challenge facing local government bodies in Wales and these financial pressures are likely to continue for the medium term.
-The recent provisional local government funding settlement will see the Council's settlement
+Austerity remains the most significant challenge facing local government bodies in Wales and these financial pressures are likely to continue for the medium term.
+The recent local government funding settlement will see the Council's funding decrease by 0.5%.